When is the event?

 I don’t know what to do!
 Will there be training?

 You will receive information from your team leader and the event leads to help you feel comfortable and confident about your responsibilities as a volunteer of the Night to Shine.
-There will also be a training provided for those who choose to be a buddy.
-Please watch your email for the date / time as we get closer to the event.
+There will also be a training provided for those who choose to be a buddy at our volunteer rally.
+In addition watch your email for training videos as we get closer to the event.

 How do I check in as a volunteer?

 The check in will be toward the back of the Pavilion.
 Instead of entering in the front where guests will arrive, go around to the right side of the building and enter in the last door (our team will be there to meet you).
-Check in opens at 3:30 p.m. and will be open all evening.
+Check in opens at 3:30 pm. and will be open until 6:30pm.

 You must check in before you can serve in your area and--for those who are 16 and 17--you must have your background check information filled out by Feb.
 3. If you believe you have a background check on file, please fill it out anyway, as it may be out of date.
 Everyone needs to fill out a background check.